 How to truncate in Python

-Learn how to truncate in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Learn to truncate in Python.
+Explore various methods, tips, real-world applications, and how to debug common errors in your code.

 Basic truncation with int()